-Vicky is the co-founder and co-president of the Evanston Animal Shelter Association and is a member of the Evanston Animal Welfare Board.
-Vicky’s more than 24 years as an operations director at a multi-billion dollar technology company provide the business acumen and interpersonal skills to manage a young, not-for-profit organization, as well as the daily demands of the Evanston Animal Shelter.
+Vicky is the executive director of the Evanston Animal Shelter and is co-founder of the Evanston Animal Shelter Association.
+She is also a member of the Evanston Animal Welfare Board.
+Vicky's childhood spent on a farm combined with her 24 years at a multi-billion dollar technology company give her both the business acumen and the compassion for animals required to meet the daily demands of managing the shelter.

 Shannon is the director of fundraising and community engagement for the Evanston Animal Shelter Association.
 She has been a volunteer at the Evanston Animal Shelter for six years where she is a shift supervisor.
 Shannon's more than eight years experience as a director in the event industry has given her the skill set and know-how to successfully plan and execute vital fundraising events while continuing to expand community outreach activities.

 Bill is the treasurer of the Evanston Animal Shelter Association.
 He has been a volunteer at the Evanston Animal Shelter for more than eight years as an advanced canine handler.
 After ten years as a senior financial analyst for Fortune 500 companies, Bill left the corporate world to become a baker.

 Nancy is the secretary of the Evanston Animal Shelter Association.
 She has been a volunteer at the Evanston Animal Shelter for four years where she is the feline director and an adoption counselor.
 Nancy recently retired after a 30-year career in employee benefits administration allowing her to devote more time to activities and events supporting the shelter.

 Brenda's corporate background in information technology has given her the experience and expertise to serve as IT director for the Evanston Animal Shelter Association.
 Brenda has been a volunteer at the shelter for more than two years where she serves as a kennel captain and daily member of the canine team as an advanced canine handler.
 Brenda also represents the shelter at many community events.